 Pleasure and excitement await when you visit the magnificent Izu Highland area.
-The stunning area is home to an abundance of inns and museums, surrounded by flowers blooming on a terrain of stunning mountains set amongst the beautiful blue backdrop of the coast.
+The stunning area is home to an abundance of inns and museums, beautiful blue coasts, and stunning mountains full of flowers in bloom.

 Home to a number of unique and fascinating museums